verhas/jamal/README.md

    no effect outside the macro `comment`.
 Using the name `:x` defines the macro `x` in the global scope, that is above the current scope.
 When we defined the macro `y` it also starts with `:` and so it gets into the global scope.
-However, during the definition it is in the local scope of the `comment` macro where the local definition of `x` overrides the global definition of `x` even though the global definition happened later.
+However, during the definition, it is in the local scope of the `comment` macro where the local definition of `x` overrides the global definition of `x` even though the global definition happened later.
 Therefore `y` will be `here we are local`.
    That is also because  `y` is defined using the `#` character before the